Home School Court Report

 Childhelp National Child Abuse Hotline

-Call 1-800-4-A-CHILD (1-800-422-4453) and press 1 to speak with a hotline counselor 24/7.
+Call 1-800-4-A-CHILD (1-800-422-4453) to speak with a hotline counselor 24/7.
 All calls are anonymous.
 The hotline counselors do not report abuse, but can tell you how to get help in your local area.
 For more information about the hotline, visit Childhelp National Child Abuse Hotline or Help for Kids.

 Focus on the Family